Following a low FODMAP diet? Finding fuel for your workouts and sports can be tricky, here are some ideas for Low FODMAP fuel for athletes

 - GU Chomps – the Gu Gels have fructose in them, but the Gu Chomps do not

-- Cocogo – cane sugar and some fruit juice (carbs + electrolytes)
+- Cocogo – cane sugar and some fruit juice (carbs + electrolytes).
+Note: coconut water powder is higher FODMAP, but may be tolerated better than fructose

 - Vega Pre-Workout Energizer (both regular and sugar-free) – in moderation: contains coconut sugar and brown rice syrup